How Churches can Overcome a Toxic Culture-

 The only way to know all that is to know and understand the overarching message of the Bible not just a few verses taken out of context.

 The second issue is different.
 The man did not seem to understand what the Bible says about much of anything.
 First off, no matter, your personal opinion regarding Trump. every human being has sinned, Trump is not special (Romans 3:23).
 If we start demanding sin-free leaders we will be leaderless in short-order.
 The only instruction the New Testament gives Christians concerning secular leaders is that we obey them and pray for them (1st Timothy 2:1-3, Romans 13:1-7).
 Furthermore, few people know Trump well enough to know if he is even a Christian and should be held to the standard found in 1st Corinthians 5.
-Even if Trump is a Christian (and I have my doubts) there have been no issues of gross immorality we know of since taking office (braggadocios tweeting does not constitute gross immorality).
-Furthermore, even God does not hold our sins against us forever if we repent.
+Even if Trump is a Christian (I have doubts) there have been no issues of gross immorality we know of since taking office (braggadocios tweeting does not constitute gross immorality).
+Furthermore, even God does not hold our sins against us forever, if we repent.
 Lastly, America is not a theocracy.
 Therefore, Christians should be careful about judging political leaders.
 It is perfectly acceptable to pray out, vote out, or in extreme cases throw out a leader because they are grossly corrupt, unjust or evil.
-However, it is not acceptable to throw out a leader simply because we dislike their demeanor or deem them unfit to lead (Romans 13:1).
+However, it is not acceptable to throw out a leader simply because we dislike their demeanor or decide for ourselves they are unfit to lead (Romans 13:1).

 We must never forget that expecting flawless perfection from a leader is dangerous.
 The Bible promises that someday there will be a flawless political leader.
 He will be the antichrist and some who consider themselves Christians will swear allegiance to him because he fits the mold of the “ideal” leader (Matthew 24:24).